 How to Configure NCache in Azure ASP.NET Session State Provider?

 NCache in Azure has implemented the ASP.NET Session State provider that can be used by Microsoft Azure ASP.NET applications.
 NCache for Azure uses Microsoft Azure VMs and formulates a dedicated caching tier.
 ASP.NET applications in Microsoft Azure can then be directed to use this Azure Distributed Cache for ASP.NET Session State storage.

-And, nice thing about NCache for Azure ASP.NET Session State provider is that it doesn’t require any application code changes.
-Simply modify your application web.config file as follows to use NCache for Azure as your Distributed Cache for ASP.NET Session State.
+The nice thing about NCache for Azure ASP.NET Session State provider is that it doesn’t require any application code changes.
+Simply modify your application web.config file as follows to use NCache for Azure as your Distributed Cache for ASP.NET Session State: